ThomasAntonyS/Weather_app/README.md

 ## Hello Reader,

-This is my _Weather App_  **'A basic Responsive and Realtime Weather'**  Project developed using HTML , CSS , Java Script and API .
+This is my _Weather App_  **'A basic Responsive and Realtime Weather'**  Project developed using HTML , CSS , Java Script and Open Weather API .

 ### OPERATION :
-[1] If user enters a valid city(any) , then following data is acessed and updated from the api :
+[1] If user enters a valid city(any) , then following data is accessed and updated from the api :
-   * Temperture
+   * Temperature
    * Humidity
    * Wind Speed
    * An image